Harlingen, New Jersey

-Harlingen is an unincorporated community and census-designated place (CDP) located within Montgomery Township, in Somerset County, New Jersey, United States.
-As of the 2010 United States Census, the CDP's population was 297.
+Harlingen is an unincorporated community and census-designated place (CDP) located within Montgomery Township, in Somerset County, in the U.S. state of New Jersey.
+As of the 2010 United States census, the CDP's population was 297.

 It is adjacent to the historical areas of Dutchtown and Bridgepoint.
 Harlingen Road and U.S. Route 206 intersect in the center of Harlingen.
 The Harlingen Dutch Reformed Church on Route 206 is extant and had an associated cemetery.
 The town was a stop on the short-lived Mercer and Somerset Railway.

 Geography

 According to the United States Census Bureau, Harlingen had a total area of 0.717 square mile (1.858 km2), all of which was land.